lamanhub/lamanjs-docs/docs/routing.md

 ## Public and Pages Directory

-There are two important concepts in the file structure of a LamanHub project: the public and the pages directory.
+There are two important concepts in the file structure of a Laman.js project: the public and the pages directory.

 ### Public Directory